 - Helps you become more flexible in a workout, which can help with other speed training sessions where you are required to adjust the speed and intensity of your workout.

-What are the advantages of Fartlek training?
+What are the advantages and disadvantages of Fartlek training?

 Fartlek training has the following advantages:

 One of the key benefits of Fartlek training is that it is a highly adaptable and flexible form of speed training.

 This is one the benefits that attract runners to this form of training in the first place.

 As such, Fartlek training is great for all levels of experience and fitness as it can be adjusted to the runner.

 Fartlek training was originally designed for runners to improve endurance and speed in one session.